Outdoor Digital Signage for Businesses

 So how can you tell which software is the best for your outdoor digital signage advertising needs?

 Look for digital signage software that can operate in “non-standard” display resolutions.
 LED billboards and other similar signage can’t display standard 16:9 aspect images.
 If you attempt to send an HD or Full HD image to these devices, there will be some distortion.
 In many cases, LED billboards require a PC media player and a special video card that can generate a compatible signal.
 Digital billboards usually require a PC but newer Android media players can display images at the required resolutions.

 The digital signage media player software should have configurability to enable repositioning of the playback window, allowing accommodation of the digital billboard layout.

 Other important features are:

 - Media player software that includes a watchdog feature to monitor its operation 24/7.
 This way, end users are instantly notified if any technical issues come up.
 Media player operation must be monitored closely, with automated email alerts sent out as required.

 - A user interface that is simple to learn and operate by non-technical users.
 This is important because you want your staff to be productive as quickly as possible.
 Complicated UIs cost more due to the need for additional training and certification.

-- Support for common multimedia file formats such as images, videos, and HTML5.
-Content should also be stored on the media player’s storage device to ensure content plays if the player is ever disconnected from the network.
+- The media player software should support common multimedia file formats, including images, videos, and HTML5.
+Additionally, it should store content on the media player’s storage device to ensure uninterrupted playback even if the player becomes disconnected from the network.

 - Software that supports rule-based content scheduling.
-Take for example, tagging.
-Having the ability to tag players and content, so only authorized content is only shown on matching players is extremely useful.
-Also, is having the ability to set future content playback and create patterns (content playable first week of every month, or playable on specific days of the week, or specific time periods).
-With this feature, content can be pre-loaded on the system well in advance of any promotions or events.
+Take, for example, tagging.
+The ability to tag players and content ensures that only authorized content is displayed on matching players, offering significant utility.
+Moreover, it should have the capability to set future content playback and create patterns, such as making content playable during the first week of every month or on specific days and time periods.
+This feature enables the pre-loading of content well in advance of promotions or events.